 UK ExoWorld Competition 2019

-In celebration of its 100th anniversary, the International Astronomical Union (IAU) is giving young people across the UK the opportunity to name an exoplanet and the star it orbits.
+In celebration of its 100th anniversary, the International Astronomical Union (IAU) gave young people across the UK the opportunity to name an exoplanet and the star it orbits.

 What is an exoplanet?